chenyingyu-main/Interactive-Lab-Hub/Lab 6/README.md

 ## Part C: Make Your Own

 **Requirements:**
-- 3+ people, 3+ Pis
+- **✅ 3+ people, 3+ Pis:** We will use 4 Pis; one designated as the Viewer/Scorekeeper, and three others acting as Publishers (Players).
-- Each Pi contributes sensor input via MQTT
+- **✅ Each Pi contributes sensor input via MQTT:** The three Player Pis will act as sensors/publishers, reporting the status of their assigned "kitchen appliance/ utensils."
-- Meaningful or fun interaction
+- **✅ Meaningful or fun interaction:** The interaction is a rhythm-based musical game integrated with a kitchen theme.

 **Ideas:**
+<details><summary> Click to see some brilliant ideas :)</summary>

 **Sensor Fortune Teller**
 - Each Pi sends 0-255 from different sensor